|◀ Beer Terms||

 Pairing particular beers and foods can be an interesting and delicious experience.
 There are no rules to proper pairings.
 The goal, after all, is to satisfy personal taste.
 Here are some brief descriptions of popular styles of beer and recommendations for making successful food matches:

-There are nearly 13,000 labels of beer available across the U.S., so there is a wide variety of flavors, textures and styles - something for everyone and for every palate.
+There are thousands of labels of beer available across the U.S., so there is a wide variety of flavors, textures and styles - something for everyone and for every palate.

 Beer enhaves the flavor of food, but food also enhances the flavor of the beer.
 There is no better way to learn to appreciate the complexity of hidden flavor within various beers than to pair it with food.